Drennan98/Hangman/README.md

 # Bugs

-- At the beginning of development, I had some minor issues with deploying. .
+- At the beginning of development, I had some minor issues with deploying.
+I fixed it by removing a dependancy from my requirements.txt.

 # Credits